"You never know how booty-holes gonna act under big lights."

 Today, we lost a great American.

-Update: Of course, there are some people who have chosen to place themselves outside the realm of civil discourse.
+Update: Of course, there are.
 When they do so, the only way to deal with them is in an uncivilized manner, as Mr. Buckley demonstrated above.

 “I prefer these small and morally ambiguous wars to the big morally black-and-white wars,” he said to me later.
 “It would be nice if we had more support back home like we did during World War II.
 But look at how many people were killed in World War II.
 If a bunch of unpopular small wars prevent another popular big war, I’ll take ‘em.”